-The following table shows the underwriting discounts and commissions that the selling ADS holders and the trust on our behalf are to pay to the underwriters in connection with this offering.
+The following table shows the underwriting discounts and commissions that the selling ADS holders are to pay to the underwriters in connection with this offering.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional ADSs.